 by Wanda Sabir

-Wanda’s Picks Radio for March 20http://www.wandaspicks.asmnetwork.org, we had on the air Tovi Scruggs, M.Ed., and Sharon Morrison Parker, directors of ASA Academy, who talked about their independent Black school in West Oakland and an exciting conference next week: “MAN UP!
+Friday morning on Wanda’s Picks Radio, at http://www.wandaspicks.asmnetwork.org, we had on the air Tovi Scruggs, M.Ed., and Sharon Morrison Parker, directors of ASA Academy, who talked about their independent Black school in West Oakland and an exciting conference next week: “MAN UP!
 First Annual Black Boys Conference: Extending the Arm of Brotherhood to Achieve Manhood” on Saturday, March 28, 8:30 a.m. to 5 p.m., (510) 645-5917, www.asacsc.org.
 They’re holding an Open House on March 21, 10-11 a.m. at the school, which is located at 2811 Adeline St.

 Renata Gray, artist, whose work is at Stoneridge Gallery and Joyce Gordon Gallery, both in Oakland, for a few more weeks, comes on at 9 a.m., followed by Angela Wellman, co-founder and director of the Oakland Public Conservatory of Music, who will share new, exciting programs.